6 Best Practices For Efficient PEP Screening

 Different countries have varying criteria for what constitutes a PEP, which complicates the implementation of a unified screening process.

-For instance, FATF has broader criteria to consider any person as PEP whereas the US, UK, Canada, and other countries have different explanations of PEPs.
+For instance, FATF has broader criteria to consider any person as a PEP, whereas the US, UK, Canada, and other countries have different explanations of PEPs.

-Thus multiple screening solutions offer PEP screening solutions with limited scope or consider PEP which falls under specific country definition, which limits the screening outcomes.
+Thus, multiple screening solutions offer PEP screening solutions with a limited scope or consider PEP that falls under a specific country definition, which limits the screening outcomes.

 Limited Jurisdictional PEP Coverage